michaelfortunato/homomorphism-expressivity/main.typ

 === One Layer Autobahn

 Autobahn can distinguish $G$ and $H$ via $F = C_(3)$ (triangles) in one layer.
-I provide a brief sketch of a proof.
+We provide a brief sketch of a proof.
 An alternative proof, where we interpret Autobahn as a local 2 GNN, is given in the Appendix.

 One way to see this for Autobahn in general is simply to set the template graph